Poso: Climate

 Poso has a tropical rainforest climate (Af) with heavy rainfall year-round.

 Tourism and culture

-Poso can be reached by plane from Palu or by bus from many other big cities on Sulawesi, and is situated on the equator.
-It features tropical rain forest, seashore gardens and other natural scenery.
-Sintuwu Maroso Square is the main town square and located in central Poso.
-Rumah Katu Marine Park is the water park located 10 km from the center of Poso.
+Poso can be reached by plane from Palu or by bus from many other big cities on Sulawesi and is situated on the equator.
+It features tropical rain forest, seashore gardens, and other natural scenery.
+Sintuwu Maroso Square is the main town square and is located in central Poso.
+Rumah Katu Marine Park is a water park located 10 km from the center of Poso.

-Modero is a well known traditional dance which is performed during celebration of rice harvesting (Padungku), usually in the evenings.
+Modero is a well-known traditional dance that is performed during the celebration of rice harvesting (Padungku), usually in the evenings.